Bayesian nonparametric boundary detection for multiple areal data: Introduction

-To this end, in this paper, we consider the problem of identifying metropolitan areas with strikingly different economic and social levels.
+Our study is motivated by the analysis of economic inequality in the greater Los Angeles region, including Los Angeles (LA), Ventura, and Orange counties.
 Working on data from the Public Use Microdata Sample (PUMS) of the American Community Survey (ACS) \citep[see][]{uscb.aboutacs}, we aim to identify boundaries that delineate areas with significant differences in income distributions.
+Specifically, we consider the personal income of survey respondents as a proxy for their economic status.
 The ACS data, collected annually, encompass information on incomes, jobs, and education.
 However, a limited number of geographic summaries are available in the PUMS dataset for confidentiality reasons.
 In particular, the finest unit of geography contained there is the so-called Public Use Microdata Area (PUMA), which are spatial non-overlapping areas that partition each state into contiguous geographic units containing roughly 100,000 people.
 PUMAs, having been created for demographic reporting, do not represent a useful partition for urban planners and policymakers, as they may not adequately represent the true spatial heterogeneity within larger metropolitan regions.
-This limitation is especially pertinent for densely populated areas, where multiple small PUMAs may coexist, and for less urbanized regions, where a single PUMA might cover a vast geographical area.
+This limitation is especially pertinent for densely populated areas, where multiple small PUMAs may coexist, and for less urbanised regions, where a single PUMA might cover a vast geographical area.
 In contrast, policymakers would need to detect larger zones where the social indicators are homogeneous while identifying possible \virgolette{danger areas} as the borders between two areas with significantly different economic and social indicators.
-Specifically, we focus on the greater Los Angeles area (i.e., Los Angeles, Ventura, and Orange counties) and consider the personal income of survey respondents as a proxy for their economic status.

-We frame the problem as one of \textit{boundary detection}.
-Boundary analysis methods are routinely used to identify borders (or zones) that distinguish different spatial regions.
-The typical main assumption underneath such methods is a strong geographical correlation or dependence in the variable of interest across nearby areas.
-If, for certain neighboring areas, such correlation is not observed in the data, this is used as evidence of the presence of a \textit{boundary}.
-This procedure has been proposed, for instance, to highlight different patterns in disease mapping \citep[see, e.g.,][]{lee.mitchell2012,li.banerjee.hanson.mcbean2015,gao2022bayesian,aiello2023detecting} or in environmental applications \citep{qu2021boundary}.
-Typically, for boundary detection problems, only one observation is available for each areal unit, together with several covariates used to assess similarities and differences among areas.